-Click a link below to find your favorite paper mache recipe:
+Click a link below to see your favorite paper mache recipe:

 Original Paper Mache Clay Recipe – This is the recipe that totally changed the way I create paper mache sculptures.
 It replaces the many layers of paper strips and paste, and allows you to make the nicely rounded, smooth forms that we associate with much more expensive sculpting materials.